voloviq/meta-yuzukilizard-v851s/README.md

 System start correctly on ttyS0 <br>
 The USB ETH works correctly, can login on ssh 192.168.10.1 -l root <br>
-Detected some problem with reboot, work in progress to resolve this issue <br>
 The LED cpu trigger works correctly <br>
 Resize of mmcblk0p2 working correctly <br>